DGwebdes/resources/README.md

 - [Zed](https://zed.dev/) — High-performance, multiplayer code editor built in Rust.
 - [fnm](https://github.com/Schniz/fnm) — Fast Node.js version manager built in Rust.
 - [Kakoune](https://github.com/mawww/kakoune) — Modal text editor with a focus on interactive, selection-first editing.
 An alternative take on vi-style editing.
+- [ELK Stack](https://www.elastic.co/elastic-stack/) - Elasticsearch and Kibana pave the way for diverse use cases that start with logging and span as far as your imagination takes you.

 ---